 Mortgage providers will carry out an independent credit check to get an idea of your history of handling debt.

 While your rating will certainly have an impact on your application, don’t assume that you’ll never get a mortgage if your credit rating isn’t perfect.
 Every lender uses their own unique assessment matrix, and your credit rating is just one aspect of this — they’ll also look at other factors, like your income and deposit.

 Even if you have serious credit problems, you might still be able to apply for an adverse credit mortgage.
 These are designed to help those with a less than pristine credit history get on the property ladder, so speak to a mortgage advisor about your options today.

-On average, it takes around 18–40 days for your mortgage application to be processed, approved, and issued, although this will depend on how complex your application is, and whether your lender has a backlog of applications to deal with.
+On average, it takes around 18–40 days for your mortgage application to be processed, approved, and issued, although this will depend on how complex your application is and whether your lender has a backlog of applications to deal with.

 How long does it take?
 1–2 weeks

 First things first: you’ll need to find a mortgage product.
 A good starting point is to work out how much you can afford to borrow.
 This will give you a better idea of your budget, and it will mean you don’t put in an offer only to have your mortgage application rejected later on.
-So, take a look at our mortgage affordability calculator to work out how much you can comfortably afford to borrow.
+So, take a look at ourmortgage calculator to work out how much you can comfortably afford to borrow.

-There are hundreds of different mortgage options on the market, but finding one which is right for you can seem overwhelming.
+There are hundreds of different mortgage options on the market, but finding the one that’s right for you can seem overwhelming.
 So, it’s essential to ask a mortgage broker for guidance.
 A good broker will review your financial situation, work out how much you can borrow, and then recommend a range of different mortgage products they think will suit your circumstances.
 This will also cut down the amount of time you need to spend shopping for a product.